What You Need To Know About Torn Labrum Shoulder Surgery Options

 When strong labral tissue separates from the glenoid, the preferred surgical solution is usually a labral repair.

 This is almost always the case in those who have sustained traumatic instability events (dislocations or subluxations).
-Athletes who perform overhead motions (like swimmers, throwers, volleyball players) and sustain labral tear shoulder injuries also often require surgical repair, although on occasion, different types of surgery may be required.
+Athletes who perform overhead motions (like swimmers, throwers, or volleyball players) and sustain labral tear shoulder injuries also often require surgical repair.
+However, on occasion, different types of surgery may be required.

 How Is Labral Repair Surgery Performed?

 Labral repair surgery can be performed either arthroscopically or as open surgery using larger incisions.
-Labral repair procedures are often performed arthroscopically; only in unique cases, with a significant injury to the humerus (upper arm bone) and/or glenoid, will we perform an open labral repair surgery.
+Labral repair procedures are often performed arthroscopically.
+Only in unique cases, primarily those with a significant injury to the humerus (upper arm bone) and/or glenoid, will we perform an open labral repair surgery.

 Repairing a torn labrum arthroscopically is a minimally invasive outpatient procedure.
-We reattach the torn labrum securely to the glenoid using suture anchors.
+The surgeons will make small incisions around the shoulder and enter the joint to address the labrum tear.
+The surgeon will reattach the torn labrum securely to the glenoid using suture anchors.
 Patients can go home the same day.

 The surgery allows us to:

-• Address any associated issues like biceps tendonitis, subacromial bursitis, or loose bodies without a second procedure.
+• Address any issues like biceps tendonitis, subacromial bursitis, or loose bodies without a second procedure.

 • Remove any torn flaps of the labrum.